marcanuy/simpleit-hugo-theme/README.md

 Or just set `theme="simpleit-hugo-theme"` in your configuration.

-## Theme config
+# Theme config

-Have a look at [/exampleSite/config.toml](https://github.com/marcanuy/simpleit-hugo-theme/blob/master/exampleSite/config.toml) for customization.
+Have a look at [/exampleSite/config.toml](https://github.com/marcanuy/simpleit-hugo-theme/blob/master/exampleSite/config.toml) for theme customization options.

-## Updating the theme

-After installing the theme, if you added it as a `git submodule`, you can update it with:

-    git submodule update --remote --merge

-## Notes for developers
+# Notes for developers

-If you plan to change something or contribute to theme development keep in mind that this theme uses [npm](https://docs.npmjs.com/getting-started/what-is-npm) to handle packages, to install to install its dependencies:
+If you plan to change something or contribute to theme development keep in mind that this theme uses [npm](https://docs.npmjs.com/getting-started/what-is-npm) to handle packages, to install its dependencies:

 	$ cd themes/simpleit-hugo-theme
 	$ make install